Ibbott’s Hut

 DARK SKIES, STARGAZING & AURORAS

-Tasmania has some of the darkest skies in the world and the Tasmanian Highlands Central Plateau is characterised by flat, expansive plains and thousands of lakes carved out by glacial movement over millions of years.
+Tasmania has some of the darkest skies in the world and the Central Plateau Conservation Area is characterised by flat, expansive plains and thousands of lakes carved out by glacial movement over millions of years.

 Unobstructed horizon views make the plateau an ideal area for viewing the Southern Lights (Aurora Borealis), although the Tasmanian aurora spectacle is somewhat elusive so we can’t commit to when the solar winds will make it shine the brightest!